-Besides constructing schools, we also fund teacher salaries, food for the children, books and other basic supplies.
-Compared to the cost of a public education in the USA, Uganda is a bargain!
-A child can be fed breakfast and lunch for $7.88 per month.
+Besides constructing schools, we also fund teacher salaries, provide food for the children, supply books, pens, and other basic resources.
+A child can be fed breakfast and lunch for $10 per month.
 Meals consist of beans, maize flour, sorghum flour, millet flour, vegetables, salt and milk.
 Firewood is another necessity since it is the source of fuel.
-The cost to educate a child is $23.50 a month including meals, teacher salaries, uniforms and fees.
+School fees average $25 per month including meals, teacher salaries, uniforms and fees.

 St. John's nursery school